Being Ready for Your Appointment

 I, Sarah, do not chase pigs.
 Please be prepared and have your pig in a contained area prior to my arrival.
 If your pig(s) are not contained and I have to coral/chase/herd or otherwise do the containing then there will be a $100 additional fee incurred per pig.

 **Please remember: Service fees are separate from the trip fee.
 Service fees are only due on the day of appointment after the service(s) have been provided.
-List of service fees can be found on the Services and Pricing page of this website.
+List of service fees can be found on the Services and Fees page of this website.